statelyai/agent/readme.md

 - generateText()
 - streamText()

-And also has a few other methods:

-- generatePlan()

 A plan is a sequence of events and predicted states to reach a goal.

 Agents also have internal state: